 It is a modern, vibrant city with an exciting culinary scene – a captivating travel destination for any visitor.
 While it may not boast long sandy beaches like the other resort towns in Southern Spain, it has much more to offer.

 Plan Your Itinerary: We have more than 27 of the Best Things to do in Seville to help you make the most of your time in Andalucía’s capital.

+If you’re staying in Seville, you don’t need to worry too much about renting a car.
 No matter where you choose to stay in Seville, the city is flat and easy to get around.
 A pair of comfortable walking shoes will take you around the city with ease.

-Tip: Seville is one of the most popular destinations in Spain so accommodation can fill fast, especially in peak season.
+Tip: Seville is one of the most popular destinations in Spain, so accommodation can fill fast, especially in peak season.
 If possible, book a few months in advance to find the best deals.

-Center (Old Town).
-For Shopping and Sightseeing
+Central Seville Old Town For Shopping and Sightseeing

 There are lots of atmospheric streets and lanes to explore and a buzz of locals and tourists.
 The only circular plaza in Seville, Plaza del Cabildo, is also in Old Town, where you will find the collectors market on a Sunday.

 Barrio Santa Cruz.
 Perfect for First Time Visitors